Treehouses: a spectacular outdoor architectural exhibition

-Museum of Architecture and Kew have commissioned architectural educators MATT+FIONA to create a treehouse designed in collaboration with young people as part of its ‘Treehouses at Kew’ exhibition.
-Designed with young people from Clarendon School in Kew, ‘The Power of Trees’ treehouse is one of seven to be constructed across Kew’s UNESCO World Heritage Site and opening to the public in April 2023.
+Museum of Architecture and Kew have commissioned architectural educators MATT+FIONA to create a treehouse designed in collaboration with young people from Clarendon School in Kew as part of the ‘Treehouses’ exhibition.

 MATT+FIONA are working closely with Year Five pupils to come up with a treehouse design that reflects the young people’s views on why trees are so important to their future.
 Kew’s 14,000 trees are the backbone of its UNESCO World Heritage Site in West London, and more pertinently, they represent the ‘lungs’ of the entire planet.